 The research realized by the doctoral student is documented by the doctoral thesis.
 The thesis must describe in an analytical way the research activity, highlighting the original contributions given by the doctoral student.
 The supervisor verifies that the thesis is conformal to the foreseen activity program.

-From 34th cycle it is possible, upon request, to write the PhD thesis in the optional type "paper collection".
+Upon request, it is possible to write the PhD thesis in the optional type "paper collection".
 For any information, please see the guidelines published on the CISAS website at the web page: https://cisas.unipd.it/phd-course-dottorato/final-exam-and-phd-thesis-submission.